• Edge of Sound – Blue Angels in Flight

 I’ve visited Nubble Light many times, but there’s something about seeing it in monochrome that feels especially classic—like it could have been captured yesterday or a century ago.

-This rare aerial perspective of Scituate Lighthouse under restoration—captured on July 7, 2023—offers an intimate look at a piece of maritime history mid-renewal.
-Shot directly from above, the image reveals the octagonal tower’s bare brickwork and ongoing structural framing as craftsmen work to preserve its enduring legacy.
+This overhead view of Scituate Lighthouse under restoration offers an intimate look at a piece of maritime history mid-renewal.
+Shot directly from above, the image reveals the octagonal tower’s exposed brickwork and the ongoing structural work.

 Scituate Light has stood guard since 1811.
-With each bolt and board placed in this current restoration, it stands ready to face another century of Atlantic wind and tide.
+With each bolt and board placed during this restoration, it’s being readied to face another century of Atlantic wind and tide.